chanduccbp/company-assignment-template/README.md

 The app must have the following functionalities:

-- first login page should be displayed , and user enters email and password , if the user is registered user then user should be redirected to home page if credentials are correct or else error should be displayed, if not registered user will be redirected to register page.
+- first login page should be displayed , and user enters email and password , if the user is registered user then user should be redirected to home page if credentials are correct, if not registered user will be redirected to register page.
-- after registering user should be able to login with registered credentials.
+- after registering, user should be able to login with registered credentials.

 </details>